ems-project/maintainers/doc/pull_requests.md

 A `feat/new-feature-description` branch is used to add new functionality to the project.

 #### Bugfix Branch
-A `bug/description-of-the-fix` branch is used patch existing features that are broken.
+A `bug/description-of-the-fix` branch is used to patch existing features that are broken.

 A bugfix branch MAY contain a new feature if it's tightly coupled to the bugfix itself.

 #### Hotfix Branch
 A `hot/description-of-the-fix` branch is used to patch a broken feature currently in production.

-A hotfix branch must be the smallest possible implementation to fix the issue in production.
+A hotfix branch MUST be the smallest possible implementation to fix the issue in production.
 And MAY implement a GitHub Issue.

 The pull request MUST target the `master` branch.

 #### Maintain Branch
 A `maintain/description-of-configuration-change` branch is used to change configurations not related to the project in production.
-For example: travis, phpunit, ...
+For example: Travis, Phpunit, ...

 A maintain branch May implement a GitHub Issue.
 But will mostly be used to implement requirements defined by this maintainer repository.